In c#, While loop is used to execute a block of statements until the specified expression return as a true.

-Generally, while keyword is used to create a while loop in c# applications.
+Generally, the while keyword is used to create a while loop in c# applications.
 Following is the syntax of defining a while loop in c# programming language to execute the block of statements until the defined condition evaluates as false.

 while (boolean_expression) {